LemonATsu/LemonATsu.github.io/_pages/about.md

 ## News
 <div class="news" style="font-size:0.9em">
-2020/05 - Got my M.Sc. degree in Computer Engineering.
+2020/05 - Got my M.Sc. degree in Computer Engineering. <br>
 2020/04 - I will serve as a reviewer for NeurIPS 2020. <br>
 2020/02 - Our paper on <a href="https://arxiv.org/abs/2004.04727">3D Photograph</a> is accepted to <u>CVPR 2020</u>! <br>
 2019/10 - Our paper on <a href="https://arxiv.org/abs/1910.01743">graph generation</a> is accepted to <u>NeurIPS 2019</u> <a href="https://grlearning.github.io/">GRL Workshop</a>! <br>